mightyjens/mightyjens.github.io/content/tags/_index.md

 ---
 title: "Tags"
-description: "My frequently used tags."
+description: "My frequently used tags.
+They are quite handy to find related posts."
 ---